Co-Director, Warwick Centre for Predictive Modelling

 Particular topics of interest to me include the theoretical foundations of UQ; non-parametric Bayesian statistics, including inverse problems in function spaces; optimisation-based methods and their relationship to Bayesian methods (e.g. maximum-a-posteriori estimation); and computational methods for applied statistical problems, including dimension reduction and kernel-based machine learning techniques.
 A point of particular recent focus is probabilistic perspectives on numerical methods themselves, which is an emerging blend of statistical inference and numerical analysis.
 I have also contributed towards numerical implementation of all of these methods in open-source software packages.

-I am a member of SIAM and GAMM, and have organised sections and minisymposia at multiple international conferences.
-I am an associate editor of the SIAM/ASA Journal on Uncertainty Quantification.
+I am a member of SIAMLink opens in a new window and GAMMLink opens in a new window, and have organised sections and minisymposia at multiple international conferences.
+I am an associate editor of the SIAM/ASA Journal on Uncertainty QuantificationLink opens in a new window.

 See also this full list of publications.